subvisual/subvisual.com/src/posts/2020-04-17-announcing-subvisual-live-talks/index.md

 ---
+highlight: false
-path: /announcing-subvisual-live-talks/
+path: announcing-subvisual-live-talks
 title: "Announcing Subvisual Live Talks: Zamith, Josh Clayton, Saša Jurić and others"
+categories:
+  - inside-subvisual
 author: fernando-mendes
 date: 2020-04-17
 intro: >
   Last Friday we premiered the first edition of the Subvisual Live Talks, a live stream with a very simple concept: a conversation with interesting guests.
 The first stream features an hour of exciting conversation between our own host, Zamith and thoughtbot's Boston Managing Director Josh Clayton.
 There's more to come.
 ---

 We just had our first [Subvisual Live Talk](https://www.twitch.tv/videos/594487926).
 Besides our usual [podcast](https://podcast.subvisual.com/), we wanted to try the concept of sharing some of our talks for a while now.
 Then Zamith took charge.
 Last Friday we premiered the first edition of a live stream with a very simple concept: **a conversation with interesting guests**.
 For us, simplicity is key.